noaccessl/discordia-scripts/README.md

 # discordia-scripts
-This is the repository that containing useful scripts for Discord bots based on [Discordia](https://github.com/SinisterRectus/Discordia)
+##### This is the repository that containing useful scripts for Discord bots based on [Discordia](https://github.com/SinisterRectus/Discordia)

-## Dynamic Channels
+### Dynamic Voice Channels
-Allows your guild members to create dynamic voice channels whose owners can customize them however they want
+##### Allows your guild members to create dynamic voice channels whose owners can customize them however they want